 Blockchain applications in fintech – examples

-Considering the origins of blockchain, the fintech industry was naturally the first to adopt this innovative technology to a greater extent.
+Considering the origins of blockchain, the fintech development industry was naturally the first to adopt this innovative technology to a greater extent.
 Fintech blockchain-based startups have been popping up like mushrooms, but it’s not just new businesses that decide to trust it.
-Even well-established financial companies and organisations choose to implement it for a particular service or even fully migrate to it.
+Even well-established fintech companies and organisations choose to implement it for a particular service or even fully migrate to it.
 What do they use blockchain for?

 #1 International transfers